Olean, New York: Education

-Olean has two elementary schools, East View Elementary and Washington West Elementary; a middle school, Olean Intermediate Middle School; and Olean High School is the city's public high school.
+The Olean City School District has two elementary schools, East View Elementary and Washington West Elementary; a middle school, Olean Intermediate Middle School; and Olean High School is the city's public high school.
 It was the site of the 1974 Olean High School shooting.

 Archbishop Walsh Academy is Olean's Roman Catholic school for grades K-12.

 A branch of Jamestown Community College is within the city.
 St. Bonaventure University is a few miles to the west in the town of Allegany.